-These principles represent a consensus of leading organizations with expertise in developing and implementing climate mitigation strategies involving ecosystems and management.
-In addition, the principles will help avoid specific unintended consequences that could result from deploying NCS.
-Although the list of principles was developed with U.S. policies and programs in mind, the scope is not limited to U.S. borders, particularly considering that agricultural and forest products have many connections around the world, and that protecting biodiversity is of global concern.
+The following principles are intended to help avoid specific unintended consequences of NCS implementation.
+Although the principles were developed with U.S. policies and programs in mind, the scope is not limited to U.S. borders, particularly considering that agricultural and forest products are internationally traded commodities, and that protecting biodiversity and reducing greenhouse gasses are globally recognized priorities.

-The spatial dimension reflects that ecosystems are highly variable geographically, as are the various factors that influence ecosystems.
-For example, natural disturbances such as wildfire are much more common and severe in areas where drought and high temperatures are prevalent.
-Existing management practices are also highly variable, with some regions dominated by agriculture, some by forest management, and some by protection from human-caused disturbances.
-Potential solutions will be different for these categories, as will the effectiveness of each for reducing greenhouse gas emissions to the atmosphere.
+• The spatial dimension reflects the fact that ecosystems are highly variable geographically, as are the various factors that influence ecosystems.
+For example, natural disturbances such as fire are much more common and severe in areas where drought and high temperatures are prevalent.
+Management practices also differ considerably by region, with some regions dominated by agriculture, some by silviculture, and some by protection from human-caused disturbances.
+Potential solutions will be different for these categories, as will the effectiveness of each solution for reducing greenhouse gas emissions to the atmosphere.

-The community or human dimension is critical because NCS will be implemented by people within specific social and economic contexts.
-All solutions have consequences that go beyond the goal of reducing greenhouse gases, and people will be affected in different ways.
-Impacts may be positive such as providing jobs or cooling communities by planting trees near buildings, or negative by increasing the costs of goods and services or impacting specific economic sectors such as agriculture and the forest products industry.
+• The human or community dimension is critical because NCS will be implemented by people within specific social and economic contexts.
+All solutions have consequences that go beyond the goal of reducing greenhouse gasses, and people will be affected in different ways.
+Impacts may be positive, such as providing jobs and temperature regulation by planting trees in urban environments, or negative, impacting specific economic sectors such as agriculture and the forest products industry.
 Therefore, it is essential to evaluate how the different NCS will affect different communities, over different time frames, and in different regions.

 Overview of Principles

-Many natural climate solutions will take time to reduce net greenhouse gas emissions, exceptions being reducing deforestation and forest degradation, delaying harvest, and reducing emissions from agricultural soils.
-If benefits are expected to accrue decades into the future, the solutions must consider that climate and other factors will likely be very different and so the expected benefits may not be as great as predicted by current conditions.
+Many NCS will take time to reduce net greenhouse gas emissions; exceptions are avoiding deforestation and forest degradation, delaying harvest, and reducing emissions from agricultural soils.
+Calculations of expected benefits must consider climate change and other factors that are likely to impact the outcomes of NCS.

-Natural climate solutions should be implemented with full engagement of Indigenous Peoples and local communities in a way that ensures respect for their land, culture, and human rights.
-The historical legacies and ongoing effects of institutional racism will require particular care to include the knowledge and interests of these communities.
-When implementing natural climate solutions consultation, participatory engagement, negotiations, and consent should be received.
+Natural climate solutions should be implemented with full engagement of Indigenous Peoples and local communities in ways that respect land, culture, and human rights.
+The historical legacies and ongoing effects of institutional racism necessitate particular care to include the knowledge and interests of these communities.
+Participatory engagement, negotiations, and consent are critical.

 4. Enhance human welfare and “do no harm.”

 Assessing the climate impacts of natural climate solutions requires a systems approach because of the connections between agriculture, forests, land use, food and fiber production, and energy production.
-It is therefore essential to practice full system carbon accounting including the effects of activities on ecosystems and their ability to maintain or increase carbon stocks, as well as impacts on fossil fuel emissions from related economic sectors.
-Full system accounting should be linked with effective monitoring and reporting.
+It is therefore essential to practice full-system carbon accounting, including the effects of activities on ecosystems and their ability to maintain or increase carbon stocks, as well as impacts on fossil fuel emissions from related economic sectors.
+Full-system accounting should be complemented with effective monitoring and reporting.

 Reviewers*